Too Beautiful to Live: Radio show

 News reports about the show characterized it as an attempt by KIRO, and its owner Bonneville International, to add a younger audience to KIRO's older listener base, however, the Seattle Times noted that the show had only managed to draw 1.4 percent of 25- to 54-year-olds - the program's target sales demographic - who were listening to a radio at 7:00pm.
 While the program was Seattle Weekly's choice as "Best Radio Talk Show" in July 2009, after a poor showing in the Arbitron ratings, KIRO cancelled the program in September.

 Conversion to podcast

 While TBTL was an over-the-air ratings disappointment, it had attracted a national download following.
 In its final month of broadcasting, it had attracted more than 225,000 podcast download hours.
 The Stranger noted that "the younger listeners were, in fact, tuning in... they just weren't using the same equipment that KIRO's general audience uses."
 Thus, when the radio program was cancelled, Burbank and KIRO announced that the program would continue as a daily podcast.
 On March 2, 2015, TBTL transitioned to Infinite Guest, American Public Media's Podcast Network.
-It continues to air under the APM Podcasts masthead.
-The show has produced over three thousand episodes.
+In July 2023, the podcast left APM Podcasts and is now independently produced and published.
+The show has produced over four thousand episodes.